Written by Megan Jenkins on July 11, 2019

 To illustrate the benefits of employing CFD and flow simulations in the building design process, we hosted an online demo session, the recording of which you can watch by filling out this form.
 In this case, we investigated the wind load effects and discussed the importance of mitigating vortex shedding around tall buildings.

 As tall buildings and skyscrapers become increasingly complex in overall design and scale, they are placed at a greater risk of being affected by the wind.
 In certain regions with high wind velocity (such as coastal areas), even normal building designs have to take wind loads into account.
-It is the task of architects and design engineers to ensure a safe, sustainable, and cost-efficient design by utilizing wind engineering studies.
+It is the task of architects and design engineers to ensure a safe, sustainable, and cost-efficient design by utilizing wind engineering studies and taking into account building aerodynamics.
 These studies are now an industry standard and are conducted to first evaluate the dynamic effect of the wind on the structure, and then to optimize the design to mitigate these effects.

 In most cases, the two main concerns for designers and engineers are: